 Anne wanted no part of this; she had the Stuart conservatism in a fairly pure form, and insisted on a Tory government.
 Most agree that she was a firm believer in High Church Anglicanism, and even Kenyon, who thinks she wasn't, admits that everyone *thought* she was (Kenyon, p.
 299).
 And, politically, even Kenyon admits that her "reign opened with a bang, with the dismissal of every Whig in sight and their replacement with firm Tories" (Kenyon, p.
 300).
 And even Kenyon (p.
 299) concedes she had no use at all for the habit of "occasional conformity" -- the fairly common practice of a Dissenter going to an Anglican church a few times a year to meet the requirements of the Test Act, allowing him to serve in government.
 Anne in 1711 pushed through a bill stopping this practice (Clark, p.
 222), which the Vicar naturally approved of, as long as it was on the statute books.

-But the Stuarts truly were jinxed.
+But the Stuarts truly were jinxed, genetically as well as historically.
+Something caused them to have few (and often emotionally troubled) childen.
 It is possible that this is due to the genes of King Charles VI of France.
 The mad king was the father of Queen Katherine of Valois, wife of Henry V. Her son by Henry V, who became King Henry VI, was feeble-minded and had at most one son.
 By her second husband/paramour Owen Tudor, Katherine was the grandmother of King Henry VII -- and while Henry VII was healthy, his heir Henry VIII's wives repeatedly miscarried, and of his three legitimate and one illegitimate children to reach the age of one year, none would have offspring of their own.